tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 # Attacker Model

-RRC is not designed to counter man-in-the-middle attackers.
-These can never be distinguished from a genuine network device.
-Instead, the types of attacker RRC is designed to withstand are:
+RRC is designed to withstand the following attacks:

 * On-path attackers that try to trigger a connection migration ({{on-path}});
 * Off-path attackers that try to put themselves on-path ({{off-path}}) -- provided that the enhanced path validation algorithm is used, see
   {{enhanced}}.

+It is not possible for RRC to counter a man-in-the-middle attackers that is indistinguishable from a genuine network device.
+Such an attacker could, for example, drop records.
+Man-in-the-middle attackers cannot craft DTLS records that would successfully pass verification due to the cryptographic algorithms used by the DTLS record layer.

 ## On-Path Attacker {#on-path}